 In the observed meeting situations, the sketching also functions as a link between intrinsic experiences and the extrinsic sharing of knowledge.
-The collaborative sketching and the discourse embodied in the materialised sketch supports the thinking process of the scientists and connects them to the power order of the experimental system.
+The experience of the collaborative sketching and the discourse embodied in the materialised sketch supports the thinking process of the scientists and connects them to the power order of the experimental system.